arif1101/PHL2-A-2/README.md

 - **Extensible:** You can create your own data types, functions, and more.
 - **Supports JSON & XML:** Handles both structured and semi-structured data.
 - **Cross-Platform:** Runs on Linux, Windows, macOS, and more.

+## Q-2.
+What is the purpose of a database schema in PostgreSQL?

+A schema is like a folder inside your PostgreSQL database.

+Just as you organize different types of files into folders on your computer, PostgreSQL organizes tables, views, and other objects into schemas.

+### Why is a Schema Useful?

+- **Organize things:** Keeps your database neat and clean.
+- **Avoid name conflicts:** You can use the same table name in different schemas.
+- **Set permissions:** Control who can see or change what’s inside a schema.
+- **Work safely:** Different teams or users can work in separate schemas without interfering with each other.